 To be nationally recognized as Canadas premier centre for academic and clinical reproductive medicine and sciences.

 The Division of Reproductive Medicine was established in 1973.
 In 1988, the MOH approved the priority program for in vitro fertilization (IVF) at the Civic site.
-In partnership with the Ottawa Hospital, programs of the Division have grown rapidly and now support a broad mandate which includes:
+In 2006 the Ottawa Fertility Centre moved to the current site at 955 Green Valley Crescent.
+The clinical medicine, teaching and clinical research of the division is practiced at this site.
+We support a broad mandate which includes:

 - Offering the highest standard of integrated tertiary care in reproductive medicine and sciences to women and their partners;